 How does the law look at pets?
+Pets are owned by 68% of Americans.
 Traditionally, many cases have stated that pets are property, just like the couch the pets sleeps on.
 This offends the many people who think of their pets as children, as a part of the family.
 The bond between pet and owner(s) can be very strong.

-When a couple divorces and they have a pet, how does the court look at the “custody” of the pet?
-Generally, it is property and treated not much differently than the toaster.
-Someone will be given the toaster as equitable distribution.
+Please note that NJ has no such law and that pets here are still considered property.
+Like the couch, someone will be given the pet as equitable distribution.
 One nice thing about divorce mediation is that we are not purely bound by the law.
 In the divorce mediation, your pets can be treated like a child/family member with custody arrangement and “pet support”.
 Some clients do not care about their pets that strongly and the one that does have a strong bond usually retains the pet.
 Others do enter into custody and visitation arrangements, or they work that out informally if they are amicable.
 Some clients keep the pet with their child(ren).
-The court will certify pet custody in the marital settlement agreement if they couple so agrees.
+The court will certify pet custody in the marital settlement agreement if the couple so agrees.